xythobuz/sovereign/README.md

 If you chose to make a passwordless sudo deploy user, you can omit the `--ask-sudo-pass` argument.

 To run just one or more piece, use tags.
 I try to tag all my includes for easy isolated development.
 For example, to focus in on your firewall setup:

     ansible-playbook -i ./hosts --tags=ufw site.yml

 You might find that it fails at one point or another.
-This is probably because something needs to be done manually, usually because there’s no good way of automating it.
+This is probably because something needs to be done manually, usually because there’s no good way of automating it, or because something changed in the upstream packages or you're not using Debian 9.
 Fortunately, all the tasks are clearly named so you should be able to find out where it stopped.
 I’ve tried to add comments where manual intervention is necessary.
+In the best case scenario, no manual steps should be needed, everything is done via the sovereign config vars.

 The `dependencies` tag just installs dependencies, performing no other operations.
 The tasks associated with the `dependencies` tag do not rely on the user-provided settings that live in `group_vars/sovereign`.
 Running the playbook with the `dependencies` tag is particularly convenient for working with Docker images.

-### 7. Finish DNS set-up
+#### 7. Finish DNS set-up

 Create an `MX` record for `example.com` which assigns `mail.example.com` as the domain’s mail server.
 To ensure your emails pass DKIM checks you need to add a `txt` record.
-The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by DKIM.
-The exact value needed can be found in the file `/var/lib/rspamd/dkim/EXAMPLE.COM.default.txt`.
-It will look something like this:
+The name field will be `mail._domainkey.EXAMPLE.COM.` The value field contains the public key used by DKIM.

-    v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDKKAQfMwKVx+oJripQI+Ag4uTwYnsXKjgBGtl7Tk6UMTUwhMqnitqbR/ZQEZjcNolTkNDtyKZY2Z6LqvM4KsrITpiMbkV1eX6GKczT8Lws5KXn+6BHCKULGdireTAUr3Id7mtjLrbi/E3248Pq0Zs39hkDxsDcve12WccjafJVwIDAQAB
+The exact value needed can be found in the file `/var/lib/rspamd/dkim/EXAMPLE.COM.mail.txt`.
 For DMARC you'll also need to add a `txt` record.
-The name field should be `_dmarc.EXAMPLE.COM` and the value should be `v=DMARC1; p=none`.
-More info on DMARC can be found [here](https://dmarc.org).
+The name field should be `_dmarc.EXAMPLE.COM` and the value should be `v=DMARC1; p=reject`.
+We will also add a `txt` record for SPF.
+This is now legacy, but some providers need it, so we provide an empty policy.

+For my DNS provider, that zonefile looks like this:

+    @               IN MX 10 mail
+    @               IN TXT   "v=spf1 a:mail.example.com ?all"
+    _dmarc          IN TXT   "v=DMARC1; p=reject;"
+    mail._domainkey IN TXT   "v=DKIM1; k=rsa; p=INSERT_PUBLIC_KEY_HERE"

-Set up SPF and reverse DNS [as per this post](http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/).
-Make sure to validate that it’s all working, for example, by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
+Correctly set up reverse DNS for your server and make sure to validate that it’s all working, for example by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a>
+and reviewing the report that will be emailed back to you.

-### 8. Miscellaneous Configuration
+#### 8. Miscellaneous Configuration

 Sign in to the ZNC web interface and set things up to your liking.
 It isn’t exposed through the firewall, so you must first set up an SSH tunnel:

 	ssh deploy@example.com -L 6643:localhost:6643

 Then proceed to http://localhost:6643 in your web browser.
+The same goes for the RSpamD web interface on port 11334.